 2C.
 Oblique Knee Raise – 3 sets of 8 reps

-This popular exercise puts a twist on the pull-up and helps build strength in the abs whilst improving core stability.
+This popular exercise puts a twist on the pull-up and helps build strength in the abs whilst improving your core stability.

 3A.
 One-Arm Dumbbell Row – 3 sets of 12 reps per arm